25 June 2022

 Before delving into dynamic programming per se, we first have to establish a few concepts.
 After all, it’s always best to know which problems you intend to solve before learning a method to solve them, right?

-Iterating the transition T establishes a dynamics for our system where we start at an initial state s and by taking a sequence of actions a_1, a_2, \ldots we walk over the state space.
+Iterating the transition T establishes a dynamics for our system: by starting at an initial state s_0 and taking a sequence of actions \{a_t\}, we generate a trajectory over the state space.

 As an example, think of a game of Sudoku.
 The states are the (partially numbered) boards and the actions consist of putting a valid number in a certain coordinate.
 You start with some random board and repeatedly place numbers until you reach a terminal state where there are no available actions.